-- (c) the registration in the land registry of plans and documents; - (d) the fees to be paid in relation to the lodgement and registration in the land registry of plans and documents; - (e) the nomination and election of- - (i) the chairperson, secretary and treasurer of primary thoroughfare bodies corporate and principal bodies corporate; and - (ii) other members of the executive committees of primary thoroughfare bodies corporate and principal bodies corporate; - (f) the powers and functions of primary thoroughfare bodies corporate and principal bodies corporate. - (3) A regulation may create offences and prescribe penalties of not more than 4 penalty units for the offences.
+- (c) the registration in the land registry of plans and documents; - (d) the nomination and election of- - (i) the chairperson, secretary and treasurer of primary thoroughfare bodies corporate and principal bodies corporate; and - (ii) other members of the executive committees of primary thoroughfare bodies corporate and principal bodies corporate; - (e) the powers and functions of primary thoroughfare bodies corporate and principal bodies corporate. - (3) A regulation may create offences and prescribe penalties of not more than 4 penalty units for the offences.